-- "principally" should be understood to mean at least half of the net assets of the sub-fund in question, - "mainly" or "predominantly" is equivalent to at least two-thirds of the net assets of the sub-fund in question, - "ancillary" or "on an ancillary basis" should be understood to mean investments representing less than 49.9% of the net assets of the sub-fund in question (with the exception of liquid assets, see below).
+- "principally" should be understood to mean at least half of the net assets of the sub-fund in question, - "mainly" or "predominantly" should be understood to at least two-thirds of the net assets of the sub-fund in question, - "ancillary" or "on an ancillary basis" should be understood to at least less than half of the net assets of the sub-fund in question (with the exception of cash, for which the percentage is a maximum of 20% of the net assets of the sub-fund in question).

-These concepts of "principally", "mainly", "predominantly", "ancillary" or "on an ancillary basis" can apply to the type of financial asset, the geographical or industrial area, the level of stock market capitalisation of the companies, the quality of issuers or the investment currency.
+These concepts of principally", "mainly", "predominantly", "ancillary" or "on an ancillary basis" can apply to the type of financial asset, the geographical or industrial area, the level of stock market capitalisation of the companies, the quality of issuers or the investment currency.